delington/obsidian-notes/Java/Java 16.md

 #### Records & Pattern Matching

-Both features are now production-ready, and not marked `_in preview_` anymore.
+Both features are now `production-ready`, and not marked in preview anymore.

 #### Sealed Classes